-Habitat: Opuntia cochenillifera grows along the edges of Dry Broadleaf Evergreen Formation –Shrublands (Scrublands) and human-altered habitats such as yards and fields.
+Habitat: Opuntia cochenillifera grows along the edges of Dry Broadleaf Evergreen Formation –Shrublands (Scrublands) and Human Altered environments such as yards and fields.

-Distribution in Bahamas/Globally: Opuntia cochenillifera occurs in the central islands groupings of the Bahamian Archipelago as well as Mexico.
+Distribution: Opuntia cochenillifera occurs throughout the islands groupings of the Lucayan Archipelago as well as Mexico.
 It has spread through the tropical regions of the world.

 As with all cacti, Opuntia cochenillifera is CITES listed.